Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 I'm like, no, I don't need it.

-Well, it's like they they say that the child support office, they have all this literature that they can give you about how to get on these programs and how to get rent assistance and and utility assistance and food stamps.
+Well, it's like they say that the child support office, they have all this literature that they can give you about how to get on these programs and how to get rent assistance and utility assistance and food stamps.

-I'm like, you gotta be kidding me.
+I'm like, you got to be kidding me.

-I mean, what it just it baffles me.
+I mean, it baffles me.

 Why?

-I just don't see I I do it.
+I do it.

 I do it on my own.

-I know, you have a different value set.
+You have a different value set.

 It doesn't occur to you to have somebody else take care of you.